bobzha123456/venomous-snake-checker/README.md

 You also want to make sure you have python downloaded, so you can run it.

-Next download everything, put it into a folder .
+Next download everything, put it into a folder called something

-Now run the code in the terminal, here is the example
+Now cd your something folder, than run the code.

 python3 my-recognition.py snake_testing.png